Identifying CP Basis Invariants in SMEFT: Introduction

 In recent years, given the considerable energy gap between the NP scale and the electroweak scale, it is more popular to utilize effective field theory to describe NP.
-The standard model effective field theory (SMEFT) ~\cite{Weinberg:1979sa,Buchmuller:1985jz,Grzadkowski:2010es,Lehman:2014jma,Henning:2015alf,Li:2020gnx,Murphy:2020rsh,Li:2020xlh,Liao:2020jmn,Liao:2016hru} provides the most general parametrization on various NP effects using the higher dimensional operators, including a systematic organization of the CP violation effects.
+The standard model effective field theory (SMEFT) ~\cite{Weinberg:1979sa,Buchmuller:1985jz,Grzadkowski:2010es,Lehman:2014jma,Henning:2015alf,Li:2020gnx,Murphy:2020rsh,Li:2020xlh,Liao:2020jmn,Liao:2016hru,Harlander:2023psl} provides the most general parametrization on various NP effects using the higher dimensional operators, including a systematic organization of the CP violation effects.
 Since there are many CP-violating operators at higher dimensions, how to count and obtain these basis invariants becomes a challenge.
 The Hilbert-Poincar\'e series (HS) and its Plethystic logarithm (PL)~\cite{Pouliot_1999,Benvenuti:2006qr,Feng:2007ur,Jenkins:2009dy,Hanany:2014dia,Lehman:2015via,Lehman:2015coa,Henning:2015daa,Henning:2015alf} help us to investigate the basis invariant~\cite{Jenkins:2009dy,Hanany:2010vu,Wang:2021wdq,Yu:2021cco,Bonnefoy:2021tbt,Yu:2022ttm}, beside the weak basis invariant construction.
 This aids in finding the number of invariants, but cannot provide the explicit structure of invariants as well as distinguish between CP-even and CP-odd invariants.
 Particularly, when the CP properties of blocks are non-trivial.

-In the case of building blocks with trivial CP properties distinguishing CP-odd invariant can be made simply where there are odd powers of CP-odd blocks.
-In any case, defining higher-order invariants always followed with the use of HS and its PL as well as making a linear ansatz between invariants to define syzygies.
-Thus, the formulation for the construction of basis invariants becomes very interesting, as a systematic approach is still missing.
+While the ungraded Hilbert series is useful for counting invariants, it generally does not provide explicit structural information or distinguish between CP-even and CP-odd invariants, especially when the CP properties of building blocks are nontrivial.
+We acknowledge, however, that the graded Hilbert series can encode additional information, such as the spurion content of each invariant and, in some contexts, even their CP properties.
+This has been explored, for example, in~\cite{Henning:2017fpj,Grinstein:2023njq}.
+Nevertheless, the use of the graded Hilbert series becomes increasingly complex and computationally demanding in practice, particularly in theories involving high-rank tensors or many spurions.
+Our motivation, therefore, is to develop an explicit and systematic method that can classify invariants and their CP properties more transparently, while complementing the Hilbert series approach~\cite{Hanany:2010vu}.